stassop/ReactNativeTodo/README.md

 ## Conclusion

 Don't overthink tests, they are supposed to be a complement to your app, not a maintenance burden.
-Start writing tests from the ground up, gradually moving from the basic parts of your app to more complex ones.
+Start writing tests from the ground up, gradually moving from the basic building blocks of your app to more complex ones.
 And remember, good code is testable code.
 If something is tricky to test, it could be a clue that it has to be split up into more atomic parts.

 This article is intended to glance over React Native testing, and therefore is by no means complete.
 I strongly recommend you to explore other testing techniques and tools such as [Snapshot Testing](https://jestjs.io/docs/snapshot-testing), [Detox](https://github.com/wix/Detox), [React Native Testing Library](https://github.com/callstack/react-native-testing-library), and choose the ones that best suit your project.